 Rationale: We propose to build an intuitive web interface that will give biologists access to all the data, tools, and analysis pipelines available in the public domain.
 The interface will allow biologists to store Networks so they can save, create, query, and refine their network using the tools such as the ones mentioned in Aims 1 and 2.
 This will lead the experimental biologists to identify candidate networks of genes which they can experimentally validate.

-Novelty: There are other web-based tools that allow researchers to query and browse gene networks, such as PlaNet (REF) and Atted-II (REF), however they do not allow you to upload your own experimental data to analyze it in the context of their database.
-Their networks are often pre-calculated and static networks, which may get updated periodically.
-X-net is will be much more interactive by allowing biologists to select or even load their own experiments of interest and also providing them with options to change parameters such as which database to use for defining orthology.
+Novelty: Other web-based tools allow researchers to query and browse gene networks, such as PlaNet (REF) and Atted-II (REF), offering large networks of pre-calculated networks, which may get updated periodically.
+X-net allows biologists to select subsets of experiments or even to load their own experiments.
+X-net also gives reserchers the ability to change parameters such as orthology thresholds for multispecies networks.

-Significance: In AIM1 we developed a strategy to infer a co-expression network by training on closely related species and in AIM2, we developed a method to merge co-expression information from several different species into one using a voting method.
+[Dennis thinks we don’t have room for this paragraph] Significance: In AIM1 we developed a strategy to infer a co-expression network by training on closely related species.
+In AIM2, we developed a method to merge co-expression information from several different species into one using a voting method.
 In addition to our novel methods of creating inferred correlation networks, there are several other researchers who have published interesting methods in peer-reviewed journals.
 Even though these methods and networks are available for everyone to download one needs to have some knowledge in computer programming in order to use the data for their own work.
 X-net will empower the biologists to use their scientific intuition while browsing a network looking for candidate genes or candidate network of genes responsible for a specific phenotype.

-X-net’s network analysis:
+X-net’s interface:

-There are two main Network Analysis functionalities we propose to create in X-net 1) the ability to create a species-specific multinetwork for any given species, and 2) the ability to create a multispecies voted network.
-In figure 6? we show a prototype of how the interface could look like.
+There are two main Network Analysis functionalities we propose to create in X-net 1) the ability to create a species-specific multinetwork for any given species, and 2) the ability to create a multispecies elected network.

-Species-specific multinetwork: Network interactions can be divided into two types: those that are determined experimentally and those that represent co-expression.
-A species-specific multinework is simply the union of all different types of interactions, however the two mentioned are derived quite differently.
+Species-specific multinetwork: Network interactions can be divided into two types: those that are determined experimentally and those that are inferred.
+A species-specific multinework is simply the union of all different types of interactions.
+The interface for a species-specific interface would allow the researcher to choose: edge types, thresholds (e.g. correlation above 0.6), and sources of data.
+The species-specific network might come from inference.
+For example, a biologist working on Glycine max may want to use protein-protein information from Arabidopsis would simply

-In Arabidopsis, there is respectful amount of experimentally determined interactions, however for majority of other species the interactions will have to be inferred.
-These interactions are normally present at a static state and are assumed to occur as long as both genes are present.
-In the case where a biologists is working on a species (Glycine max) that does not have a multinetwork and would like to use the information from Arabidopsis to build a multinetwork in Glycine max, they would simply

 Choose Arabidopsis as the source,